freealise/freealise/plots/readme.md

+- Traveling Wilburys Vol.2 (by Freealise); subsequent volumes by the 'band anyone can join'

 - future Eurovision album (#russiaIsUkraine #BelarusIsEurope #SiberiaForSale #SiberiaRemoteControl #russiaIsAColony #PietariIsFinland; Greece not believing what Americans do after it, Holy Spirit goes _through_ the son (any human), location of head of church doesn't matter - protestant Orthodoxy ?); Georgia is 'affordable Israel without war'; Czechia, Sweden ? open source music contest

 - social sci-fi HP sequel with Sirius and spiritual explanation of magic